May Ayim: Cultural references

 May Ayim's poem "They're People Like Us" is cited in Paul Beatty's 2008 novel Slumberland.
 Her writing (as May Opitz) is included in the 1992 anthology Daughters of Africa.

 She is the subject of Linton Kwesi Johnson's elegiac poem "Reggae Fi May Ayim" on his 1999 album More Time.

+The opening track on The Other Others eponymous 2023 album is called "The Birth of May Ayim".